-Among semiconductor devices, Quantum Cascade Lasers (QCLs) and Interband Cascade Lasers (ICLs) are very promising candidates for developing novel quantum technologies operating in the so far much less explored mid-infrared (MIR) and THz spectral range as compared to the well-known telecom wavelength range.
+Among semiconductor devices, Quantum Cascade Lasers (QCLs) and Interband Cascade Lasers (ICLs) are very promising candidates for developing novel quantum technologies operating in the so far much less explored mid-infrared (MIR) and THz spectral ranges as compared to the well-known telecom wavelength range.

 QCLs are unipolar, chip-scale current-driven semiconductor-heterostructure lasers, based on intersubband transitions in quantum wells engineerable for emitting in mid-to-far infrared spectral region.
 Furthermore, they can be engineered to work at room temperature, and due to the very short laser transition lifetime (τ < 1 ps), they can be modulated at high frequencies (GHz and above).